 An item though consists not only of the question itself, but can also contain further information on the question, so-called meta information or metadata.
 They describe an item more precisely, and facilitate and simplify the selection and compilation of items for test authors.
 The better part of the metadata needs to be entered by an author.

 Contains information on categorization such as language or department as well as keywords.
-Coverage adds more details to the topic and narrows it down.
-Enter even more metadata with the additional information form.
 The range of subjects should cover the departments of your institution.
 Please contact your pool administrator if departments or subjects are missing.
-Your pool administrator can manage the subjects in the administration part of the question bank.

-Specifies the version number of the item as well as its status of availability, such as "Draft" or "Unavailable".
-These entries are added manually and do not have an impact on the editing.
-They only support the classification.
+Specifies the version number of the item as well as its status of availability.

-Lists all authors, who possess author rights of the questions, as well as all the pools and groups with which the item was shared.
+Lists all authors as well as all the pools and groups with which the item was shared.

-In addition, you can enter information on the number of distractors in the question and determine, whether the item is suitable for summative (evaluative), formative (diagnostic) or both types of tests (test type).
+In addition, you can enter information on the number of distractors in the question and determine, whether the item is suitable for summative (evaluative), formative (diagnostic) or both types of tests.
 The system automatically determines if the item is already in use.
-You will find the exact number here.
-This will automatically increase when used in a test.

-The technology metadata section provides information on the technical item editor.
-The format specifies the technical format of the item.
+Provides information on the test editor and the technical format of the question.
 You will also find information on the creation and last modified dates.
-These data should not be edited, as it changes the basic of the item.